epic-kitchens/epic-kitchens-download-scripts/README.md

 Will download all data for the training sets of action recognition and cross-modal retrieval, as well as the validation set for action recognition.

-Refer to the table above to check what get downloaded with each split argument.
+Refer to the table above to check what gets downloaded with each split argument.

 #### Note on domain adaptation's validation sets